 You may need to open windows on the enclosure sides so parts can protrude or even remove the enclosure to machine large parts.
 I know a shop near a shipyard that removed the enclosures from their Milltronics machines so they could do work for the ships.
 They use oil as coolant because it doesn’t get slung as far as water-soluble coolant without the enclosures.

-In some cases, you might even have to remove the tool changed to gain a little more room for a marginal part to fit.
+In some cases, you might even have to remove the tool changer to gain a little more room for a marginal part to fit.

 2. Check Carefully for Collisions!